 The WCT-NCR Mentorship Circle allows you to explore new ideas in confidence in a supportive group setting.
 It is a chance to look more closely at yourself, the issues, concerns and opportunities you are facing and what you want to achieve.
 Our aim is for you to discover and challenge yourself throughout the process and to complete the program with a renewed sense of direction and additional tools to help you progress in your career.

-The 2018-2019 Mentors will be announced shortly.
+The 2018-2019 program is currently underway.
+WCT will be accepting applications for the 2019-2020 program in fall of 2019.
 Please sign up to our mailing list to be the first to know of program launches.

 How does it work?